RiyamPatel2001/Small-Search-Engine/Crawler/README.md

 # Multi-threaded Web Crawler

 A straightforward Python web crawler built for a grad school assignment.
-Crawls web pages starting from DuckDuckGo search results and logs everything it finds.
+Crawls web pages starting from metasearch results (via DDGS) and logs everything it finds.

 ## What it does

-- Searches DuckDuckGo for your query to get starting URLs
+- Uses DDGS to search for your query to get starting URLs
 - Crawls pages using multiple threads for speed
 - Respects robots.txt (mostly)
 - Prioritizes crawling across different domains instead of going deep into one site